vdas27/AlgoAppVD/README.md

 ./main simple2.ppm simple2gs.ppm

 The results worked as expected.
-Some of the green did not go away because they did not match the same shade of green as the rest of the greenscreen.

 For the last image, a greenscreen of a minion found online, I tested it without offset of x + 300 and y - 400  to test how the function would run on larger sized arrays of pixels.
 I used the following command:

 ./main minion.ppm miniongs.ppm 300 -400

-Again the results worked as expected.
+Again the results worked as expected.Some of the green did not go away because they did not match the same shade of green as the rest of the greenscreen.
 All of my test images and results are in the repo.